ksindi/ksindi.github.io/content/blog/engineering-archetypes.md

 AI is widening the gap.
 Medics become orchestrators directing AI agents.
 Surgeons use AI to strip away routine implementation and focus on highest-leverage design choices.

 The biggest mistake is forcing everyone into one mold.
 You don't want medics architecting authentication or surgeons optimizing rarely-used internal tools.
-The best startups give surgeons space to design durable systems and medics freedom to move when fires break out.
+The best managers give surgeons space to design durable systems and medics freedom to move when fires break out.
 Survival depends on both.

----

-*Thanks to Howard Tyson and Qiming Fang for feedback.*